ebenk26/xre/bug.md

     5.

 3. Student
-    1. [] Remove "inbox" , "calendar" , "settings" from sidebar
-    2. [] On non education and skill tab got bug over there , where , if user create skill and without creating anything on non-education tab , on view resume , skill wont show up unless user put information on noneducation page , yes , it will show up
+    1. [] On non education and skill tab got bug over there , where , if user create skill and without creating anything on non-education tab , on view resume , skill wont show up unless user put information on noneducation page , yes , it will show up
-    3.  [] change progress completion profile
+    2.  [x] change progress completion profile color
-    4.  [] Resize of video resume on dashboard
+    3.  [x] Resize of video resume on dashboard
-    5. [] How to convert time from minute to a day
-    6.
+    4.
+    5.